ManousosAlexandrakis/OPF_app/README.md

 http://127.0.0.1:5000

-To close the app prec ctlr + C
+To close the app press ctlr + C